yajkotak/TeamZone/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v2.0.
 See the [LICENSE](LICENSE) file for more details.

-## Chrome Extension Store Description

-**TeamZone** - The Ultimate Timezone Manager for Teams

-Struggling to coordinate meetings across time zones? **TeamZone** solves this problem by allowing you to manage team members and their time zones, all in a user-friendly Chrome extension.
-Quickly add team members, convert time, and keep track of when it's best to collaborate!

-**Features**:
-- Add and manage team members.
-- View current time in each member's time zone.
-- Convert between your local time and any team member's time.

-Install now and stay on top of your team's availability with ease!